ebottos94/real_estate_italy_investment_advisor/README.md

 The purpose is just to provide an overview and some advisors.

-All row data for the analysis are scraped from [Immobiliare.it](https://www.immobiliare.it/mercato-immobiliare/)
+All raw data for the analysis are scraped from [Immobiliare.it](https://www.immobiliare.it/mercato-immobiliare/)

 ## Run project